 - Once you have completed your privacy settings, click the SAVE button.

 - NOTE!
-Once you save this information, PVCC will not release your restricted items unless you provide written permission to do so.
-Please keep this in mind if you know that someone/some agency will be verifying any of your educational information.
+Once you save this information, PVCC will not release your restricted items unless you provide permission.
+Please keep this in mind if you know that someone/some agency will verify your educational information.

 Freedom of Information Act (FOIA)